SocialGouv/matomoboard-actions/README.md

 ## Dev

-The `report` folder contains the GH-action and fetch scripts that produces `data.json`.
+The `fetch` folder contains the GH-action and fetch scripts that produces `data.json`.

 The `report` folder contains the website that renders UI from `data.json`